Love & Let Live

 We offer a wide range of services to help resolve pet behavior issues.
-If you have a finicky feline or a problem pooch, help is available online, over the phone, and in person.
-Here are a few of the more common issues we hear about most often — that you can fix!
+If you have a finicky feline or a problem pooch, help is available online and/or over the phone.
+Click here to contact our behavior department.

 Where should the introduction take place?

 The initial introduction between your current dogs and your new one should be done during the adoption process at the shelter.
 This allows them to get familiar with each other before your new dog comes home.

 What should I do during the first meeting?

 Remember to stay calm and relaxed during the introductions.
 Any tension on your part will be transmitted to the animals and may increase the risk of an negative response.
 Keep your leash loose, but keep a firm grasp on it in case you need to pull your dog back for any reason.

 What should I do when we arrive home?